 • [BLANK]

-[ Images from a book containing text with protruding black silhouetted scenes.
+[ Artwork description: Images from a book containing text with protruding black silhouetted scenes.
 One spread contains a white background with several black silhouetted figures placed on rocks with objects reenacting slave activities.
 There is text behind discussing their role in American society.
 The next spread also contains a white background with black silhouette cut outs of a figure laying beneath a palm tree and images of the ocean and an island silhouetted into the background, focused on meditation. ]

 Freedom, a Fable: A Curious Interpretation of the Wit of a Negress in Troubled Times